Record Keeping Course

 • Guidelines for informed consent and progress notes

-• Guidelines for prescribing dental radiographs
+• Guidelines for prescribing dental radiographs (ADA)

 • HIPAA basics, including "Notice of Privacy Practices" and Acknowledgement of Privacy Practices